 That is not an option, though, so the doctors I see in my city do not understand my condition.
 When I go to see my primary doctor, that is aware of my diagnosis, she is hesitant to give me any medication that would help my pain.
-This then leads me to going to the emergency room on "bad days", so once a week if not more.
-I am often seen as a young pill-popper that is doctor shopping, when in reality I just want something that gives me the ability to have one "normal" hour a day.
+This then causes me to go to the emergency room on "bad days", so once a week if not more.
+I am often seen as a young pill-popper who is "doctor shopping" when in reality I just want something that gives me the ability to have one "normal" hour a day.

 I Am Constantly in Pain

 Some days are worse than others, but no day goes without pain.
 This point is my last, because while I could go on for pages- this point ties everything together.

 Something I have noticed is doctors do not seem to understand that their one through ten pain scale applies differently to everyone, but especially those who have lived with chronic pain for a while.
 My "seven out of ten" is comparable to a healthy person's "eleven out of ten" for the simple fact that I have gotten used to the good days.
 I know the pain is there, and I can feel it, but I've given up trying to save my energy on good days.
 The reason is that I know after good days I have weeks of bad ones.
 I have lengths of time where getting out of bed is the only thing I can do that day.
 There are days when eating hurts because the act of chewing and swallowing takes too much energy.
 Plus, it's not like I'm ever able to keep food down anyway.